oharaandrew314/mock-aws-java-sdk/README.md

 # mock-aws-java-sdk

-A library that lets you mock AWS out of your tests, allowing you to achieve for better coverage with far less hassle.
+A test library providing mocked versions of AWS SDK clients, for integration with your tests.

 ## Requirements

 - java 8 and above
-- aws-java-sdk-\<service\> of your choice as they are not provided by this package; versions `1.11.309` and above
+- AWS SDKs are not bundled, so you can pick and choose which ones you want

 ## Install

-Install the latest all-in-one package from Jitpack.

 [![](https://jitpack.io/v/oharaandrew314/mock-aws-java-sdk.svg)](https://jitpack.io/#oharaandrew314/mock-aws-java-sdk)

+Follow the instructions on Jitpack.

 ## QuickStart

-Any well-designed class will let you inject its dependencies, so the same can apply to your AWS mediators.
-Just inject the provided mocks into your business logic, then unit-test them as if they were connected to AWS.
+Just make a mocked client and inject it into your classes that uses AWS.
+Perform any initialization you need, and test away!

 ```java
 public class QuickStart {